-Bridget and Thomas Black Professor at the University at Buffalo
+Bridget and Thomas Black SUNY Distinguished Professor of Law

-Election law, constitutional law, federalism, state constitutional law
+Election law, constitutional law, federalism, voting rights, redistricting, democracy, state constitutional law

 James A. Gardner, JD